 Like clockwork, storefront crashes have become the norm around the United States.
 Drivers of all ages have lost control of their vehicles and have violently crashed into restaurants, retail shops, offices and everything in-between.
 And this week was no different as there were several accidents, including two crashes that caused a good amount of damage to the storefronts.

 On Saturday, a elderly woman in Colorado Springs, Colorado mistakenly hit the gas pedal instead of the brake when pulling up to a Dollar General store.
-This slip up caused her Volkswagen Jetta to smash into the storefront, shattering multiple windows and, luckily, did not hurt any shoppers or employees.
+This slip up caused her Volkswagen Jetta to smash into the storefront and shattering multiple windows.
+But, luckily, it did not hurt any shoppers or employees.